 Managing Beyond the Line-of-Sight

 SMEs often start with an entrepreneur or partners.
-They are often very hands-on people who know every single business and operations matters in the company.
-The team often started small and in one look over the office, the entrepreneurs can often obtain information rapidly.
+They are usually very hands-on people who know every single business and operational matters in the company.
+The team often started small, and in one look over the office, the entrepreneurs can often obtain information rapidly.

 However, when the company starts to grow, control and management of the business will become more challenging.
-You have to devise a new way of managing business and operations that has grown beyond your line-of-sight.
+You have to devise a new way of managing business and operations that have grown beyond your line of sight.
 There will be more mistakes and information delay.
-And, you will start to have the fear of things getting out of control.
+And, you will start to have a fear of things getting out of control.

 Now, that’s when you need to look into Enterprise Resource Planning (ERP) solutions.